JnyJny/busylight/README.md

 ## Features
 - Control lights from the [command-line][HELP].
 - Control lights via a [Web API][WEBAPI].
-- Individually addresable lights.
+- Import `busylight` into your own project.
-- Supports Five Vendors & Multiple Models:
+- Supports Six Vendors & Multiple Models:
   * [**Agile Innovations** BlinkStick ][2]
   * [**Embrava** Blynclight][3]
   * [**Kuando** BusyLight][4]
   * [**Luxafor** Flag][5]
+  * [**Plantronics** Status Indicator][3]
   * [**ThingM** Blink1][6]
 - Works on MacOS, Linux, probably Windows and BSD too!
 - Tested extensively on Raspberry Pi 3b+, Zero W and 4

-If you have a USB light that's not on this list, please open an issue with the make and model device you want supported.
+If you have a USB light that's not on this list open an issue with the make and model device you want supported, where I can get one, and any public hardware documentation you are aware of.

 ## Basic Install

+Installs only the command-line `busylight` tool and associated modules.

 ```console
 $ python3 -m pip install busylight-for-humans